COVID-19 Church Worker Frequently Asked Questions

 Enabling local decisions for local communities

 In addition, the COVID-19 Safety Plans for Places of Worship, Funerals, Memorial Services and Wakes, and Wedding Ceremonies and Receptions have all been updated.
-You can find them here.
+You can find the overall advice here.

-With regards to the latest Public Health Order, the following points are worth noting:
+With regards to the latest Public Health Orders, the following points are worth noting:

-A COVID-19 Safety Plan is a mandatory requirement for all services and gatherings at a place of public worship.
+A COVID-19 Safety Plan is a mandatory requirement for all services and gatherings at a place of public worship as well as registration as a COVID-safe business.

 Please note that according to the COVID-19 Safety Plan for Places of Worship developed by NSW Health congregational singing is to be avoided and solo singers are to maintain at least 3m physical distance.
 Singing with facemasks is not a current alternative.